AlexandreFlament/L1-2023-C-Project/README.md

 } ShapeNode;
 ```

-Through four function, we can manage what is shapes are stored in the memory.
+Through four functions, we can manage the shapes that are stored in the memory.
-`create_shape_node` creates an empty node with no shape and successor by dynamically allocating memory for a node.
+`create_shape_node` creates an empty node with no shape and no successor by dynamically allocating memory for a node.
 ```c
 ShapeNode *create_shape_node() {
     ShapeNode *node = malloc(sizeof(ShapeNode));